AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 290bb–6.
 Action by Center for Substance Abuse Treatment and States concerning military facilities.

 290bb–7.
-Substance use disorder treatment and early intervention services for children and adolescents.
+Substance use disorder treatment and early intervention services for children, adolescents, and young adults.

+290bb–7a.
+Youth prevention and recovery.

 290bb–8, 290bb–9.
 Repealed.

 290bb–10.
 Evidence-based prescription opioid and heroin treatment and interventions demonstration.

+290bb–11.
+Building capacity for family-focused residential treatment.

 #### subpart 2—center for substance abuse prevention ####